-Mr. Harris is entitled to participate in all compensation or employee benefit plans or programs, and to receive all benefits, perquisites, and emoluments for which salaried employees are eligible.
-Under the Employment Agreement, we furnish Mr. Harris with certain perquisites, which include a company car, membership in certain clubs and up to a \$5,000 annual reimbursement for personal financial or tax advice.
+Under his employment agreement, Mr. Harris is entitled to participate in all compensation and employee benefit plans or programs, and to receive all benefits, perquisites, and emoluments, for which salaried employees are eligible.
+Under the Employment Agreement, we furnish Mr. Harris with certain perquisites, which include a company car, health-club membership, personal trainer, membership in certain social or country clubs, a reimbursement for an annual physical examination and up to a \$5,000 annual reimbursement, adjusted for inflation, over the period of the agreement, for personal financial or tax advice.

-The Employment Agreement also provides Mr. Harris with life insurance for the benefit of his designated beneficiaries in the amount of \$2,000,000; provides reimbursement for uninsured medical expenses, not to exceed \$10,000 per annum, adjusted for inflation, over the period of the agreement; provides Mr. Harris and his spouse with long-term care insurance; and provides Mr. Harris with disability insurance in an annual amount of 100 percent of his base salary at the time of disability.
-These benefits are for the term of the Employment Agreement provides that the term of Mr. Harris's employment may not be extended beyond December 31, 2008, unless a committee of the Board consisting of non-interested Directors extends the date by one year pursuant to the Executive Mandatory Retirement Benefit Plan, and Mr. Harris agrees to serve beyond December 31, 2008.
+The Employment Agreement also provides Mr. Harris with life insurance for the benefit of his designated beneficiary in the amount of at least \$2,000,000; provides reimbursement for uninsured medical expenses, not to exceed \$10,000 per annum, adjusted for inflation, over the period of the agreement; provides Mr. Harris and his spouse with long-term care insurance; and provides Mr. Harris with disability insurance providing for continuation of 100 percent of his base salary for a specified period.
+These benefits are for the term of the Employment Agreement.
+The Employment Agreement provides that the term of Mr. Harris's employment may not be extended beyond December 31, 2008, unless a committee of the Board consisting of non-interested Directors extends the date by one year pursuant to the Executive Mandatory Retirement Benefit Plan, and Mr. Harris agrees to serve beyond December 31, 2008.

-Mr. Harris's Employment Agreement also provides for a supplemental executive retirement plan (the "SERP") for his benefit.
-See more information about the SERP under the section "2006 Non-Qualified Deferred Compensation" below.
+Mr. Harris's Employment Agreement also provides for a supplemental executive retirement plan (the "SERP") and a severance compensation agreement for his benefit.
+See "2007 Non-Qualified Deferred Compensation" below for more information about the SERP.
+For more information about Mr. Harris's severance compensation, please see "Potential Payments upon Termination or Change in Control" below.

-The Committee determined that the Employment Agreement, the severance compensation agreement and the awards made to Mr. Harris in 2006 pursuant to the Stock Plan are appropriate based on the unique qualifications and skills required for the Chief Executive Officer position in our Company.
-Our Chief Executive Officer must have expertise in managing a public company, managing a business development company and managing a venture capital company.
-He must also have knowledge of tiny technology, particularly nanotechnology, have stature within both the nanotechnology community and the venture capital community and have contacts within the investment banking community.
+The Committee determined that the Employment Agreement, the severance compensation agreement and the awards made to Mr. Harris in 2007 pursuant to the Stock Plan are appropriate based on the unique qualifications and skills required for the Chief Executive Officer position in our Company.
+Our Chief Executive Officer must have expertise in managing a public company, managing a business development company and managing a venture-capital company.
+He must also have knowledge of tiny technology, particularly nanotechnology, have stature within both the nanotechnology community and the venture-capital community and have relationships with the investment banking community.